blakecole/blakecole-hugo-2/content/post/1-adcirc-mv-swim/index.md

 ---
 title: "Leveraging the ADCIRC Model to Plan an Open-Water Swim from Woods Hole to Martha's Vineyard"
 subtitle: ""
-summary: "Object makes its way through a vector field."
+summary: "Object makes its way through vector field."
 authors: admin
 tags: []
 categories: []